-There are many Catholics, Lutheran's, Methodists, Pentecostals… who are genuine, Holy Spirit filled, believers, so why do they so strongly hold to lies, and why can’t they see the truth?
+There are many Catholics, Lutheran's, Methodists, Pentecostals etc. who are genuine, Holy Spirit filled, believers, so why do they so strongly hold to lies, and why can’t they see the truth?
 There is only one teacher, God.¹ But God chose to teach his church through Spirit filled men, who do not always follow the Spirit.
 I found that at the beginning of most denominations, there is a godly man, who is exceedingly gifted by the Holy Spirit.
 John Wesley's followers became known as the Methodists; George Fox’s followers became known as puritans, Luther’s followers became known as Lutherans, and the Catholic Church claims their first pope was the apostle Peter.
 Each one of these Spirit filled men would roll over in their graves, if they found out what men are doing under their name.
 I have read the biographies and writings of all the men I mentioned.
 These men where all blessed, because they drew near to God and he drew near to them.
 They sought and knocked, and the door was opened to them.
 They found intimacy with God and he personally taught them the truth.
 They labored for God and they reaped what they sowed.
-They did some things we might disagree with, but their heart seemed dedicated to God.
+They did some things we might disagree with.
 For example, Luther tolerated statues of dead saints in his church, but he taught against praying to these statues.
-John Wesley believed so strongly in stewarding our time, that he required those who taught, under his leadership, to wake up at 4 or 5 AM (I can’t remember which).
+John Wesley believed so strongly in stewarding time, that he required those who taught, under his leadership, to wake up at 4 or 5 AM (I can’t remember which).
 George Fox refused to take his hat off to anyone even judges and kings; and he refused to swear any oaths, because of how he interpreted certain scriptures.
 None of these men would have claimed to be perfect, but they were trying to submit to the leadership and teachings of Christ.
 They were teachers of God and God was their teacher.

 God’s spiritual gifts are transferable, but only to the degree that the disciples are obedient to God.
 Every God ordained teacher has the Holy Spirit, but not every God ordained teacher is obedient.
 They can either increase in God’s grace and bless others, or stagnate and loose the grace God initially gave them.² If a believer pulls away from God, God will pull away from them.
 Without holiness, no one will see the Lord.³ Paul said, some men ought to have been teachers but instead they still needed to be taught.⁴ If we do not obey what God tells us, we know God will not entrust us with more.⁵ We can give only what is given to us by God, because from him, through him, and too him are all things, and apart from him we can do nothing.⁶ Even some of the purest and best teachers in the bible were disobedient and God allowed their gifts of teaching to mislead and harm the church.
 Solomon set up alters to foreign god’s in Israel.
 And the apostle Peter stopped eating with gentiles, and lead others to do the same.⁷